-a.Voluntary Separations (PWTD) Answer Yes b.Involuntary Separations (PWTD) Answer Yes
+a.Voluntary Separations (PWTD)

+Answer Yes b.Involuntary Separations (PWTD)

-Trigger: PWTD voluntarily separated from DOI at the same level in which the DOI onboarded this group to the workforce.
+Trigger: Based on the inclusion rate while PTWDs voluntarily separated from DOI at lower rates than individuals without a disability in FY 2021, they voluntarily separated at nearly the same level in which the DOI onboarded this group to the workforce.
 This imbalance suggests a potential retention issue.
+Additionally, PTWDs had higher removal rates (0.79%) than employees without a disability (0.3%) in FY 2021.